Erin Dietrich’s ‘April The Giraffe’ Spoof Goes Viral, Watch Her Not Give Birth

 It all proved too funny for South Carolina mom Erin Dietrich to pass up.

 On Sunday, the mother-of-soon-to-be-four decided to poke some fun at the giraffe not giving birth.
-The very pregnant photographer donned a giraffe mask, black leggings and a sports bra, and for almost eight minutes, didn’t give birth.
+The very pregnant photographer donned a giraffe mask, black leggings, and a sports bra, and for almost eight minutes, didn’t give birth.
 Instead, she paced back and forth, laid on her bed, did a couple of squats, and even busted some dance moves.

 “Clearly we live an exciting life over here in the Dietrich household.
 All our friends have been making fun of me and my obsession with April so we just thought ‘hey we should order a giraffe mask.”